zoe-bresnahan/ece386-lab4/README.md

-2. Relative performance for more vs. fewer images per run, and why -where to find this info??
+2. Relative performance for more vs. fewer images per run, and why -where to find this info?? only need to load the model once- % of time it takes to load model decreases with more pictures because more take more time

-3. Pipeline stalls waiting for memory
+4. Pipeline stalls waiting for memory
-Keras has a longer stall compared to LiteRT because it has to access memory more due to a smaller cache.
+Keras has a longer stall compared to LiteRT because it has to access memory more due to a smaller amount of the model being stored in the cache.
 The Keras model stalled cycles were 1.12e10 while LiteRT stalled cycles were 8.14e8.

-4. L2 invalidations (meaning something in the L2 cache had to be overwritten) -keras has more (idk why)
+5. L2 invalidations (meaning something in the L2 cache had to be overwritten) -keras has more (idk why) trying to put something in cache in a location where something is already being stored (kicks out what was already there which you may still need)

+keras and liteRT have same cache (~2MB) fit more of the model in the cache odds of thing you need still being in the cache is higher -> bigger model invalidates and pushes more stuff off the cache

-5. LLC loads and misses
+6. LLC loads and misses
 Keras read more data and had more misses compared to the LiteRT model.
 Keras had 4.61e8 LLC-Loads while LiteRT had 12606124 LLC-Loads.
 Keras had 1.75e8 LLC-Load-Misses while LiteRT had 5598791 LLC-Load-Misses.
 This is logical because the LiteRT model can hold more data in the higher level caches, meaning it has less to look through in the last level cache.

 ## Documentation